sigmasaur/AwSW-it/README.md

 ### [`adine3.rpy`](italiantl/adine3.rpy)

 * At line 51-53: See lines 61-67 of [`adine1.rpy`](#adine1rpy).
-* At line 257, 264: Variable should probably be renamed from `mp.time` to `mp.tan`, although it's never used.
+* At line 257, 264: Consider renaming variable from `mp.time` to `mp.tan`, although it's never used.
 * At line 405, 407, 417, 419: Rendered *leg*(*s*) as *paw*(*s*).
 * At line 771: Kept the English name for *Freefall*, for coherence with the other names.
 * At line 883: Enclosed *hawk* with italics tags.